Thai Masam 2026: Auspicious Tamil Month, Pongal Celebrations, and Shared Dharmic Harmony

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-Thai Pongal is celebrated on January 15, 2026.
-Families honor Surya for the harvest, prepare pongal in traditional pots, and offer the first portion as a sign of reverence.
+The opening day of Thai masam is Thai Pongal, which falls on January 15 in 2026.
+Families honor Surya with gratitude for the harvest, prepare pongal in traditional pots, and offer the first portion in reverence.